daniel1919-00/ng-dominus/projects/dm-styles/README.md

 # Dominus css utilities

-Lightweight library mainly build to style the dominus components demo page, but can be used on any site along any other css libraries.
+Lightweight library used to style the dominus components demo page.
+It can be used on any site along any other css libraries since all classes are prefixed with the `dm:` namespace.

 ## Usage